gauravpatil123/Interactive-Visualizations/Drawing Data/README.md

 **Scripts**</br>
 - World_Risk_Index_Inforgraph.html</br>
 Running this script on a server will create the visual infograph which is based on the dataset mentioned above.
-I have used several datapoints from the dataset including exposure, vulnerability, suceptibility, wri score, lack of coping capability, exposure category and wri category to reflect on the infograph.
-The legend on hoe to read the infograph is seperately posted below.
+I have used several metrics from the dataset including exposure, vulnerability, suceptibility, wri score, lack of coping capability, exposure category and wri category to reflect on the infograph.
+The legend on how to read the infograph is seperately posted below.

 - Legend.html</br>
-Running this script on a server wil create the legend to read the infograph mentioed above.
+Running this script on a server will create the legend to read the infograph mentioned above.
 (You might need to zoom in your browser to see the enlarged legend - the absolute dimentions of the legend are small).

 - Drawing_SVG_Path.html</br>
 Running this script will draw the shapes of playstation comtroller buttons - this was just to practice drawing using svg path.